Flex Seal

 Flex Seal is an American brand of adhesive bonding products made by the family-owned company Swift Response in Weston, Florida.
-Founded on February 28, 2011, the company employs 100 people led by its pitchman and chief executive officer Phil Swift.
-Flex Seal has become a popular internet meme because of its television advertisement demonstrations of the product in absurd and exaggerated situations, such as a boat sawed fully in half and made seaworthy again with the product, as well as Swift's enthusiasm and loud voice, much like that of the late Billy Mays.
+Founded on February 28, 2011, the company employs 100 people led by its pitchman and Chief Executive Officer Phil Swift.
+Flex Seal has become a popular internet meme due to its television advertisement demonstrations of the product in absurd and exaggerated situations, as well as Swift's enthusiasm and loud voice.

 Products

 The company makes a line of adhesive bonding products that are based around the concept of liquid rubber.

 Flex Shot was released as an alternative to a caulk gun.
 Flex Tape was released as a waterproof tape.
 Flex Glue was released as a fix-all adhesive.

+The company has also made several ancillary products over the years, including Block Out, Slick Fix, Maximum Traction, Foamazing, Blast Off and Winter Wax.

 Advertising

-Flex Seal has gained attention for its television advertising, which Inside Edition says has some exaggerated implied claims about the lifespan of the bond.
-Inside Edition later tested the Flex Paste product and found that it performed as advertised.
+Flex Seal has gained attention for its television advertising, including a popular advertisement where Phil Swift bisects a boat hull, repairs it with Flex Tape, and successfully drives it on a lake.
+A 2017 collaboration between Inside Edition, the Good Housekeeping Institute and a Lake Hopatcong marina recreated this experiment and found that although some water began to collect in the repaired boat, it "remained seaworthy" with a driver.

-Since 2013, the company has sponsored NASCAR Xfinity Series team JD Motorsports, sponsoring drivers who have included Ross Chastain, Landon Cassill, and Jeffrey Earnhardt.
-During one 2017 race, Flex Tape was used to repair crash damage on the car the company sponsored, which was driven by Garrett Smithley.
+From 2013 to 2019, the company sponsored NASCAR Xfinity Series team JD Motorsports, sponsoring drivers who have included Ross Chastain, Landon Cassill, and Jeffrey Earnhardt.
+During one 2017 race, Flex Tape was used to repair crash damage on the car that the company sponsored, which was driven by Garrett Smithley.